Everyday quick fixes

 Word Frequency Counter helps you see which words show up most often in a piece of writing.
 That can be useful for editing, checking repetition, reviewing notes, studying language patterns, or spotting whether a page leans too heavily on the same terms.
 A writer might use it to find overused words in an article, a student might review repeated terms in study notes, and a site owner might inspect whether a page stays focused without sounding forced.
 For example, if one word appears far more often than expected, that can be a clue to rewrite some sentences for better balance.
 The tool is especially helpful after drafting and before final cleanup.
 If you want to compare two drafts afterward, Text Compare Tool is a good next step, and Reading Time Calculator or Sentence Counter can add more context around the same text.
 The page includes practical guidance, related tools, and helpful links so visitors can complete nearby tasks without starting over.
 The page also links to related text tools tasks.

 Need a related workflow?
-Try Word Counter, Sentence Counter, or Character Counter.
+Try Word Counter, Text Line Counter, or Sentence Counter.

 Use case